zazakia/boltpos/DOCS_UOM_IMPLEMENTATION.md

 # Unit of Measure (UOM) Implementation

-This document explains the multiple unit of measure feature implemented in the BoltPOS system.
+This document explains the multiple unit of measure feature implemented in the ZapPOS system.

 ## Overview